The Argyll Scandal - podcast episode cover

 Speaker 1

-same cultural cash a certainly deserves our historical examination.
-Unfortunately, for all of the glamor of Margaret Wigham Sweeney Campbell's life, there was also a twisted undercurrent of pain and a now all too modern story about how tabloid media builds women up just to tear them down.
-I'm Danish sports and this is noble blood.
-Margaret was the only child of George Wigham, the millionaire chairman of the Selling Ease Corporation,
+cultural cachet certainly deserves our historical examination.
+Unfortunately, for all of the glamour of Margaret Wigham Sweeney Campbell's life, there was also a twisted undercurrent of pain and a now all too modern story about how tabloid media builds women up just to tear them down.
+I'm Danish Sports and this is noble blood.
+Margaret was the only child of George Wigham, the millionaire chairman of the selling Nanse Corporation,

 the company of her parents.
 As the only child of a wealthy family, she became spoiled and close with her doting father.
 Her relationship with her mother was more difficult.
 Margaret would later recall that she would enter her mother's bedroom each morning, not knowing if she was going to be quote bright and loving or complaining and bad tempered.
 As Margaret grew up, her mother became obsessive over her